 Weak muscles in the neck and surrounding areas are a common underlying cause of neck pain.
 Your neck physical therapist will ask you to perform certain movements (such as pressing into his or her hands using your neck muscles) to test for muscular strength.

 Functional testing will allow your neck physical therapist to see how you function with daily activities.
-Your neck physical therapist will examine how you move and ask if you feel pain or an inability to perform daily tasks.
+Your neck physical therapist will examine how you move and ask if you feel pain or are unable to perform daily tasks.

-Functional testing will continue periodically throughout the physical therapy program as an indicator of healing progression.
+Functional testing will continue periodically throughout the physical therapy program to indicate healing progression.

 What are the Most Common Neck Conditions (& Their Symptoms) Treated by Neck Physical Therapists?